alenachen2/COMP333-Tezak/README.md

    - To check your Python version, type ```python --version``` into the terminal.
    <img src = "assets/python_download.jpg">
    - Open up the installer and MAKE SURE TO CHECK "add python.exe to PATH" if it's there.
 Then follow the rest of the directions until the installation is complete.
 2. Clone our Github repository
+   - To install Git, go to this link: ```https://git-scm.com/install/```.
+Once again install the correct version for your device.
+All of the default selections for setup should be fine.
    - Open Terminal on your laptop and type: ```git clone https://github.com/alenachen2/COMP333-Tezak.git```
+        - If you get an error about Git not being installed, try and restart your terminal and try again.
    - Change directory into our repository's folder by figuring out where the repository was downloaded and then typing: ```cd COMP333-Tezak```.
 3. Create a virtual environment for this project.
    - Type ```python3.11 -m venv cellpose_env``` to create a virtual environment named cellpose_env.